Ageofmystery/SQL-dataTables-view/README.md

 # Testing Jquery lib DataTables

-Info: Simple output data from SQL base for index page table by Json
+Info: Output data from SQL base for index page table by Json, data updating and deleting

 ###Install:
 Clone this repository and for correct installing project use the command<br>